Installing From the Repository

 gpgkey=https://repo.drweb.com/drweb/drweb.key

-If you plan on logging the indicated above contents to a file using such commands as echo with redirecting of an output, a symbol $ must be escaped: \$.
+If you plan to write the content indicated above to a file using such command as echo with redirecting of an output, the $ symbol must be escaped: \$.

-Besides, you can execute item 1 by downloading from the repository and installing a special RPM package.
+You can complete step 1 by downloading and installing a dedicated RPM package at https://repo.drweb.com/drweb/drweb-repo11.1.rpm.

 # yum install drweb-workstations